 - Served as vice chair of the City Services and Budget Working Group that reviewed the City’s finances and made recommendations to ensure its long-term fiscal health while preserving critical services for residents.

 - Member of the Watersheds Committee, including a term as committee chair.
 She contributed to several policies that protect drinking water quality and the environment.

 - Volunteered as coordinator of the dog foster and adoption program for the Montgomery County SPCA.

-For the last nine years, Julie has been the public policy manager for the American Institute of Biological Sciences, a non-profit organization devoted to ensuring that federal policymakers receive scientific information to inform their decision-making process.
+Julie spent the last decade working on science policy, including as public policy manager for the American Institute of Biological Sciences, a non-profit organization devoted to ensuring that federal policymakers receive scientific information to inform their decision-making process.
 Julie has a Master’s degree in biology from the University of Minnesota and a bachelor’s degree in biology from Boston University.